Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzLocalNetworkGateway.md

 ## DESCRIPTION
 The Local Network Gateway is the object representing your VPN device On-Premises.
-The **New-AzureRmLocalNetworkGateway** cmdlet creates the object representing your on-prem gateway based on the Name, Resource Group Name, Location, and IP Address of the gateway, as well as the Address Prefix of the On-Premises network which will be connecting to Azure.
+The **New-AzLocalNetworkGateway** cmdlet creates the object representing your on-prem gateway based on the Name, Resource Group Name, Location, and IP Address of the gateway, as well as the Address Prefix of the On-Premises network which will be connecting to Azure.